All Episodes

 Well, we had hundreds of people begging for this.

-Here it is, and we have somebody we should thank publicly, I think, on the air.
+And we have somebody we should thank publicly, I think, on the air.

-And that is, Keith?
+And that is Keith.

 Mr. Sam.

-Sam Boesel.
+Sam Boselle.

 Yep.

-He started this as his own little personal project, and we got wind of it, and we hooked up, and decided to make it official.
+And we got wind of it, and we hooked up and decided to make it official.

-And so, we got him to move his stuff over to our servers, and we spent the weekend working out all the little details so that we could launch this thing today.
+And so we got him to move his stuff over to our servers, and we spent the weekend working out all the little details so that we could launch this thing today.

 Working your butts off, really.